FOREX-Yen suffers as eyes shift to Fed speakers

 U.S. market interest rates point to a less than 40 percent

-chance of the Fed hiking rates once more by December and data on
+chance of the Fed hiking rates by December and data on Friday

 Friday's Bank of Japan meeting, however, played down even